debops/debops/docs/introduction.rst

 "locally", directly on a given host, or "remotely" from a central host through the API.

-To configure a host to provide the ``libvirtd`` service you can use the ``debops.libvirtd`` role.
+To configure a host to provide the :program:`libvirtd` service you can use the ``debops.libvirtd`` role.

 .. _libvirt: https://libvirt.org/